Everything You Need to Know About Email Blacklists & How to Avoid Them

 Sometimes, however, you won’t be able to detect if you are on any email block lists.
 That is why it is very important to take active steps to prevent yourself from being blacklisted by using good email sourcing practices and routinely monitoring your email campaigns.

 What Should I Do if I’ve Been Blacklisted?

-How to Avoid Being Put on a Blacklist
+How to Avoid a Blacklist

 Keep your email list curated

 Email lists with bad addresses are the predominant culprit for being put on an email blacklist.
 Never buy a list, as the addresses are likely illegitimate.
 Worst case, some addresses are spam traps, which almost guarantees your appearance on a list of spam email domains.

 Here are some ways to clean your list:

 - Remove any bounced email addresses.
 Make sure to distinguish the hard bounces from the soft bounces, as you don’t want to discard addresses experiencing a temporary hiccup.